Doctoral Internship Program

-Interns cover a two-hour crisis shift each week, during which they respond to “walk-ins” and emergency appointments.
+Interns cover a one-hour crisis shift each week, during which they respond to “walk-ins” and emergency appointments.
 Additionally, they may provide phone consultations to faculty, staff, parents or peers who are concerned about the welfare of a student.
 They are supervised by members of our crisis team.
-During the summer, when the demand of services is slower, this increases to two full day shifts.
+During the summer, when the demand of services is slower, this increases to one full-day shifts.
 Interns will also meet regularly for crisis supervision.

-Interns provide short-term treatment based on a 12 session model.
-It is expected that each intern will also work with two long-term clients.
+Interns provide short-term treatment based on a short-term model.
+Each intern also has the opportunity to work with two long-term clients.
 Although interns will receive training for couple’s therapy, please note that this service has a modest request rate from students.
-Interns have the option for 2 long-term clients.
 Interns will incorporate use of behavioral measures to inform their clinical work and assessment.

 Interns are expected to conduct intakes for cases assigned to them.
 Intake sessions serve as a means of collecting initial assessment information and determining probable case disposition (short-term, long-term, psychiatric referral or outside referral).